 Scope and Content

-Photocopy of a 190-page manuscript simply titled “Erinnerungen.”
-The manuscript is not dated, but 1962 is the last date specifically mentioned.
+The fonds consists of a photocopy of a 190-page typescript simply titled “Erinnerungen.”
+The typescript is not dated, but 1962 is the last date specifically mentioned.

 Source of Acquisition